 It takes people with different ideas, strengths, interests, and cultural backgrounds to make our company succeed.

 We measure ourselves against the highest standards of integrity and fiscal responsibility.

 Global Circuit Innovations

 CEO and CTO

-Mr. Spory has a B.S. in Materials Science Engineering with a Chemical Engineering Minor from Cornell University.
-Mr. Spory also has a M.S. in Electrical Engineering with a Microelectronics emphasis from the University of Colorado, Colorado Springs (UCCS) and is a current Candidate for a Ph.D. in Electrical Engineering from the University of Colorado.
+Dr. Spory holds a B.S. in Materials Science Engineering with a Chemical Engineering Minor from Cornell University, a M.S. in Electrical Engineering with a Microelectronics emphasis from the University of Colorado, Colorado Springs (UCCS) and a Ph.D. in Electrical Engineering from the University of Colorado.

-Mr. Murphy received his BBA in Finance and Management from the University of Texas at Austin and holds an MBA from Colorado Christian University.
+Mr. Murphy holds a B.B.A. in Finance and Management from the University of Texas at Austin and an M.B.A. from Colorado Christian University.

-Dustin Morgan joined GCI in 2016 as the Director of Marketing.
-Ms. Morgan has over 20 years of experience in both marketing and program management.
+Ms. Dustin Morgan joined GCI in 2016 as the Director of Marketing with over 20 years of experience in both marketing and program management.
 She previously worked for Central Bancorp in Colorado Springs where she was tasked with the design, creation, and management of a new business venture, Johnny Martin’s Car Central.
 Ms. Morgan served as the Executive Director in this role.
 Ms. Morgan currently manages DoD contract programs and is Director of Marketing and Business Development.